Skip to content

 GWA Update:

-The Guam Waterworks Authority (GWA) provides this Water System Status update:
+The Guam Waterworks Authority (GWA) provides the Water System Status update as of 9 a.m.:

 Northern:

-• GWA continues to operate all available wells to increase reservoir levels throughout the northern system until reservoir levels can be increased.
+- GWA continues to operate all available wells to increase reservoir levels throughout the northern system and send more water to the Central System.

 Central:

-• Tumon, Tamuning, Chalan Pago, and Sinajana will continue to experience intermittent service disruption during peak demand times.
+- Until levels in Barrigada, Chaot, and Mangilao reservoir levels build, higher areas in Mangilao, Ordot, Chalan Pago will continue to experience intermittent service disruption during peak demand times.

 Southern:

-• GWA’s southern water system is being operated at reduced capacity due to damaged control equipment at the Ugum Surface Water Treatment Plant.
+- GWA’s southern water system continues to operate at reduced capacity at the Ugum Surface Water Treatment Plant.

 North